 NBA Playoffs: Hawks' Starting Lineup Against 76ers

-The Atlanta Hawks will go for their second straight win against the 76ers in Game 2 in Philadelphia.
+The Atlanta Hawks host the Philadelphia 76ers for Game 3 in Atlanta on Friday night.

-The Atlanta Hawks have a 1-0 series lead over the 76ers and will play Game 2 once again on the road in Philadelphia on Tuesday evening.
+The series is tied up 1-1 after the teams split the first two games in Philadelphia.

-For the game, the Hawks have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+The Hawks have announced their starting lineup for the game, and the full lineup can be seen below from FantasyLabs NBA.

-The 76ers are 6.5-point favorites for Game 2 in Philadelphia against the Atlanta Hawks, according to FanDuel.
+The Philadelphia 76ers are 2-point favorites for Game 3 in Atlanta against the Hawks, according to FanDuel.

 More on the Philadelphia 76ers and the series can be read here.